 Weesp station is only 15 minutes from Amsterdam Centraal Station, so the town (18 000 inhabitants) is in effect a suburb, part of the growth zone outside the ring motorway.
 Most industrial employment arrived after the Second World War, but the industrial tradition started in the Middle Ages: first cloth, then beer around 1600, then distilleries in the 17th and 18th century, and finally chocolate.
 Weesp in the late 19th century had a mono-industrial structure: half the population was dependent on the Van Houten chocolate factory.
 After a long decline it closed in the 1970’s, but its vitamin department formed the basis of the present chemical industry in Weesp.

 go straight on for 1 km, past flats on the left, industry and car sales on the right.
-At nr.
-151, most traffic turns off right: be careful here.
+Just before the Tinq petrol station, most traffic turns off right, but you go straight on: be careful here.

 at the end of this street, go toward the light-blue 3-storey houses, visible ahead right, across the road.
 Go toward the sculpture in the form of a wind-surf sail.
 The semi-circle of blue houses encloses a harbour.

 turn left at the ‘sail’, along the access road.
 At nr 5, turn left onto Korte Stammerdijk.
 This road and path take you along a canal, toward the centre of Weesp.